BOLL7708/ActionBot/README.md

-# desbot [alpha]
+# ActionBot (Alpha)
 The bot is currently in alpha, that means not all features are here, but it is possible to run.
 Expect large changes to still occur.

 ## What does it do?

 ### The Project
-Desbot is a streaming bot for Twitch, it runs as a browser-source in your streaming software, it can connect to various APIs and services, play back media and show on screen graphics.
+ActionBot is a streaming bot for Twitch, it runs as a browser-source in your streaming software, it can connect to various APIs and services, play back media and show on screen graphics.

 ### Capabilities
 The bot is meant to be a nexus for your stream interactions, it can connect to a range of services and APIs, and it can be extended with custom scripts.
 Expand the section below for a high level overview of what it can do.